 Our board of directors adopted a non-employee director compensation policy in connection with our initial public offering.
 The initial adoption and each subsequent amendment of the non-employee director compensation policy was adopted following a benchmarking review with our independent compensation consultant of our peer group and overall board compensation trends.
-This policy was amended on March 4, 2015, February 23, 2016, and June 5, 2018.
-Pursuant to this policy, our non-employee directors are paid annual cash compensation of \$50,000 and our lead independent director is paid annual cash compensation of \$22,500.
-In addition, non-employee directors are paid \$10,000 annually for serving on our audit committee (\$20,000 annually for the Chairperson), \$7,500 annually for serving on our compensation committee (\$17,500 annually for the Chairperson), and \$5,000 annually for serving on our nominating and corporate governance committee (\$10,000 annually for the Chairperson).
-Non-employee directors are reimbursed for their reasonable out-of-pocket expenses to cover attendance at and participation in meetings of our board of directors.
+This policy was amended on March 4, 2015, February 23, 2016, June 5, 2018, June 5, 2019, and February 10, 2020.
+Pursuant to this policy, our non-employee directors are paid annual cash compensation of \$50,000 each and our non-executive Chairperson is paid annual cash compensation of \$100,000.
+In addition, non-employee directors are paid \$10,000 annually for serving on our audit committee (\$20,000 annually for the Chairperson), \$7,500 annually for serving on our compensation committee (\$17,500 annually for the Chairperson).
+Non-employee directors are reimbursed for their reasonable out-of-pocket expenses to cover attendance at and participation in meetings of our board of directors and other activities performed in the course of their service on the Board.

-Our non-employee directors are granted initial and/or annual option and restricted stock unit ("RSU") grants under our 2014 Equity Incentive Plan (the "2014 Plan").
+Our non-employee directors are granted initial and/or annual option and restricted stock unit ("RSU") awards under our 2014 Equity Incentive Plan (the "2014 Plan").
 Newly appointed or newly elected directors will be granted an option to purchase 10,400 shares of our common stock.
 The initial option grant will vest in equal quarterly installments over three years from the date of grant, subject to the non-employee director's continuous service on each applicable vesting date.
-On the date of each annual meeting of our stockholders, each individual who is elected or appointed as a non-employee director and each other non-employee director who continues to serve as a non-employee director immediately after such annual meeting of our stockholders will be granted (a) an option to purchase 6,000 shares of our common stock, and (b) RSUs covering 3,700 shares of our common stock; provided, that if the individual is elected or appointed to our board of directors at a time other than at our annual meeting of stockholders, the number of shares of our common stock subject to such annual grant will be pro-rated based on the number of days between the date of such director's election or appointment and the first anniversary of the most recent annual stockholder meeting to occur prior to such director's election or appointment to our board of directors.
-The annual option and RSU grants will vest upon the earlier of (x) June 6 of the following year and (y) the following year's annual stockholder meeting, subject to the non-employee director's continuous service.
+On the date of each annual meeting of our stockholders, each individual who is elected or appointed as a non-employee director and each other non-employee director who continues to serve as a non-employee director immediately after such annual meeting of our stockholders will be granted (a) an option to purchase 7,800 shares of our common stock, and (b) RSU award covering 4,700 shares of our common stock; provided, that if the individual is elected or appointed to our board of directors at a time other than at our annual meeting of stockholders, the number of shares of our common stock subject to such annual grant will be pro-rated based on the number of days between the date of such director's election or appointment and the first anniversary of the most recent annual stockholder meeting to occur prior to such director's election or appointment to our board of directors.
+The annual option and RSU awards will vest upon the earlier of (x) June 6 of the following year and (y) the following year's annual stockholder meeting, subject to the non-employee director's continuous service.
 All options granted under our non-employee director compensation policy will be granted with an exercise price equal to the fair market value of our common stock on the grant date.
-The vesting of all options and RSUs will cease upon a non-employee director's resignation from our board of directors or other cessation of service, unless our board of directors's continuous service as of the day prior to the closing of such change in control.
+The vesting of all options and RSU awards will cease upon a non-employee director's resignation from our board of directors or other cessation of service, unless our board of directors determines otherwise.
+All unvested options and RSU awards will vest in full immediately prior to a chan

-The following table sets forth information regarding compensation earned by or paid to our non-employee directors during 2018:
+The following table sets forth information regarding compensation earned by or paid to our non-employee directors during fiscal year 2020: